abelbakk/crappital/README.md

 Project made for the referenced course.
 It builds upon a previous application created for Program systems development in a previous semester.
 I've decided to put it into the same repository but on a different branch (ci-cd-demo, which is hopefully the default one now).

-Most of the stuff that this project produced are structured into the `.devcontainer` directory.
+Most of the artifacts produced by this project are organised within the `.devcontainer` directory.
 This is also what the project builds upon: I've tried to make it in a way that everything can be run using GitHub codespaces and also in a way that makes it reproducible: whenever a new devcontainer/codespace is booted up on this branch, after a while, everything should be configured for use.
 The application is not deployed by default, I'll go into details in the `Using the devcontainer` section.
-For the demo I plan to predeploy it since the Jenkins pipeline which deployes it to the cluster also takes a good few minutes.
+For the demo I plan to predeploy it since the Jenkins pipeline which deploys it to the cluster also takes a good few minutes.
 Most of the inspiration for this setup came from [this video](https://youtu.be/hh2K5XCN6Nk).

 ## Structure